The Best Weighted Blankets In The UK

 To complete your choices, Sommio also offer a weight duvet in a single size and weight (5kg).

 It’s also worth mentioning that with Sommio you get a 21 night exchange and return policy as well as free next day delivery if you order by 3pm.
-Overall, it’s a good choice if neither the Isaac or Mela Comfort quite work for you.
+Overall, it’s a good choice if the Mela Comfort doesn’t quite work for you.